alexandrediasldev/Raytracing/README.md

     Procedural Textures

-Options:
+Render Options:

+    --shaded (render the object with it's material colors)

     --normals (render the normals of the object)

     --distances (render the image in grayscale based on the distances to the camera)

-    --perlin1 (render the object using a perlin noise taking in consideration only the position of a pixel)

-    --perlin2 (render the object using an absolute perlin noise)

-    --perlin3 (render the object using an absolute perlin noise for each color)
+    --procedural1 (render a procedural texture based only on coordinates and discarding the normals.
+The image is in grayscale)

+    --procedural2 (render a procedural texture based on coordinates and normals.
+The image is in grayscale)

+    --perlin3 (render a procedural texture based on coordinates and normals.
+The image is colored)

+    default value: --shaded

+Noise Options: (usefull only when using --procedural[1-3])

+    Classic : (well known fonctions)

+    --fbm (fractal brownian motion)

+    --warping (distorted fractal brownina motion)

+    --interference (fractal brownian motion with absolute value to produce lines on the pattern)

+    Custom : (made be me using fbm and warping)

+    --ribbon

+    --galaxy

+    --galaxy-distorted

+    --pastel

+    --hypnotic

+    default value: --fbm

+Options:

     --th | --multi-threading (Enable multi threading)
+    default value: off

     --anti-aliasing | --AA (Enable anti aliasing)
+    default value: off

+    --abs
+    default value: off

 Multi-threading: --th | --multi-threading